7 Simple Habits To Elevate Your Mental Health

 One study observed nearly 300 adults, finding that those who wrote gratitude letters reported significantly better mental health that lasted weeks after their last written expression of thanks [15].

-Another study further supports this, showing that gratitude helps in reducing symptoms of depression, fostering life satisfaction and stronger social bonds [16].
+Another study further supports this, showing that gratitude helps reduce symptoms of depression, foster life satisfaction, and strengthen social bonds [16].

 These gratitude journals act as mirrors reflecting the good in our lives, shifting attention from toxic emotions and nurturing a healthier mental landscape.